stuartthomas25/honors-thesis/notes/notes.md

 - Set up an outline of the report.
     - Pick a good \Latex template that is in accordance with department regulations.

+# March 3
+- Standard error vs Standard deviation: things are correct.
+- Outline:
+    - OK to copy some things from the mid-year report.

+- Take the continuum limit
+    - Check Bietenholz for how they take the continuum limit, I will have to scale $\beta$ and perhaps $\tau$.

+- Problem with the gradient flow: $Q$ is not continuous so it is not differentiable.
+    - Let's assume the gradient flow remains the same.
+In that case, check the results with Bietenholz.

+# March 8

+- No from Berkeley, probably between Yale, UMD and *maybe* Cornell.

+- Question about final report: how much to include regarding $\phi^4$ model?

+- Data progress:
+    - Long simulation, 2 days, up to $L=270$.

+    - Convergence plot

 # References